December 22, 2022

 October 04, 2022

-The FAQ Of Mad Max Beyond Thunderdome
+The FAQ of Mad Max Beyond Thunderdome

 Mad Max Beyond Thunderdome, Mel Gibson's third (and final) adventure in the wastelands of the Australian outback, is widely regarded as the weakest film in the franchise.
 Many supporters of this sentiment claim that Thuderdome's tribe of children, cartoonish violence and M rating were detrimental to The Road Warrior's R rated legacy.
 The plot itself might also be responsible for alienating its audience, with its holes and questionable logic.
 To assuage your confusion and increase your enjoyment of the film, I have compiled a list of Frequently Asked Questions about Mad Max Beyond Thunderdome, and trawled through Joan D. Vinge's novelisation to answer them in the time honoured format of the 'trading card'.